abh/geodns/README.md

 If you don't have Go installed the easiest way to build geodns from source is to download and install Go from `https://golang.org/dl/`.

-GeoDNS generally requires a recent version of Go (1.15+).
+GeoDNS generally requires a recent version of Go (one of the last few major versions)

 ```sh
 git clone https://github.com/abh/geodns.git